 follows the procedures for establishing job stability listed in SFP 18.7.2.1.

-If the customer requires re-placement with the purchase of another job development and placement benchmark, a VR3472, Contracted Service Modification Request for Job Placement, Job Skills Training, and Supported Employment Services, is required.

 …

 18.9 Benchmark and Fee Schedule

 A provider may not collect money from a VR customer or the customer's family for any service.
 If VR and another resource are paying for a service for a customer, the total payment must not exceed the fee specified in the Standards for Providers manual.